Guest Contributor: This piece was written by Ally Micelli, paralegal and writer. Views expressed are the author’s own.

 How the Doctrine Is Used in Criminal Cases

 Defense attorneys often invoke the Fruit of the Poisonous Tree doctrine through motions to suppress evidence.
-If successful, the prosecution may lose:
+If successful, the prosecution may lose physical evidence, confessions, witness statements, and digital records.

 In many cases, suppression of key evidence leads to dismissed charges or acquittals, not because the court approves of the alleged conduct, but because the government failed to follow the law.